Ä¢¹½ÊÓÆµÍø

 Violations

-2. Failure to file required paperwork by specified deadlines
+• Failure to file required paperwork by specified deadlines for events.

-6. Failure to provide receipts or other financial records
+• Failure to provide receipts or other financial records.

-7. Violating the Code of Conduct or violating local, state, federal laws
+• Violating the Code of Conduct or violating local, state, federal laws.

 Sanctions

-8. Referral of the case to the Office of Student Conduct and/or local authorities
+• Referral of the case to the Office of Student Conduct and/or local authorities.

-9. Referral of the case to the Dean (for Advisors)
+• Referral of the case to Human Resources (when applicable).

-10. Removal of the Officer or Advisor from their position
+• Removal of the officer or advisor from their position.

 Reporting Concerns

 Student Engagement may not be aware a problem exists unless you notify us.
 For that reason, we have formalized a process for reporting issues of concern.
-Any student, staff, or faculty may file a complaint.
+Any student, staff, or faculty may contact us to share a concern or ask questions.

-For detailed information regarding the processes and procedures used to investigate complaints, please refer to the Code of Conduct or contact Student Conduct directly at conduct@cwi.edu.
-You can find more information on student conduct in the Student Handbook
+For detailed information regarding the processes and procedures used to investigate complaints, please refer to the Student Code of Conduct or contact the Dean of Student directly at DOS@cwi.edu.
+Find more information on student conduct in the Student Handbook